1950 Vintage Fashion

-Women's clothes were seldom prettier or more generally "wearable" than they were in 1950.
+1950 vintage fashion Women's clothing was seldom prettier or more generally "wearable" than they were in 1950.
 The end of 1949 had found fashion apparently headed for a large-scale revival of the 1920s, but this rather extreme trend modified itself greatly.
 Some silhouettes of the flapper age remained, but they were so modernized as to be hardly detectable.

 Another feature of 1950 fashions that persisted from the 1920s revival was sleevelessness.
 Sleeveless dresses were worn for all four seasons of the year.
 Women liked them because of the easy fit they gave through the shoulders.
 Sleeveless blouses were also worn and, for evening, harness tops that were hardly more than yokes around the neck.